solace-fi/solace-core/README.md

 ## Contracts
 detailed technical documentation is located in docs folder.
-* MultiSig: Solace deployer controlled by the core team
+* MultiSig: Solace deployer controlled by the core team (use Gnosis Safe?)
 * SolaceToken: solace.fi protocol ERC20 token
 * Master: owner of solace.fi (ownership will be transferred to decentralized governance in the future) and SOLACE distributor
 * Vault: contract that holds the reserve and allocates capital to investment (denominated in ETH)